Noriller/manual-calculation/README.md

 In case of bugs or errors, if possible, send an example of the problem and what it should return.

-I believe it should as precise as you can be with pen and paper, but then again, who knows.
+I believe it should as precise as you can be with pen and paper, but then again, I couldn't test with all possible combinations.

-Also, I'm not a matemathician... if you know a way to improve the performance, please let me know!
+Also, I'm not a matemathician... if you know a way to improve the performance, let me know!

 ## Work with me